Our detox Chivasuka retreat Chiang Mai – day 1 and 2

 At dinner we shared some stories with Karin and Jan and then I read a book.

 I have to say our first two days passed very quickly.
 Dad loved all the meals Jan served him, which was a great sign for a meat-eater on a ”normal” Western diet (read unhealthy diet eating everything).
 Of course, I also enjoyed both my solid meals and smoothies.
 I am all into smoothies so I was more than happy in the end of our second day.

-In a few days I will post about our second part of detox Chivasuka retreat and my 3 days only on fresh juices.
+TIP: Here you can read about our second part of Chivasuka detox retreat and my 3 days only on fresh juices.

-For more information about this awesome detox place, check Chivasuka retreat website 🙂 Both dad and me were eternally grateful for our 8 days there.
+Both dad and me were eternally grateful for our 8 days at Chivasuka.

 When I wrote this post after my stay back in 2017, Chivasuka was still located in Thailand close to Chiang Mai.
 However, the owners decided to move to the Caribbean island of Curacao.
 Now they do Chivasuka detox retreats there on Curacao, and not in Chiang Mai any more.